Kalschatzi/learning_platform/content/module2/1-osi-model.md

 The OSI (Open Systems Interconnection) model is a conceptual framework used to understand how different networking protocols interact in a layered architecture.
 It standardizes network communication into seven layers, each responsible for a specific function.
 This model helps different systems communicate, ensuring interoperability between devices and software from different vendors.

-## There are Seven layers in the OSI model
+## There are seven layers in the OSI model

 ### 1 - Physical Layer